HMAC-based one-time password: Algorithm

-The recommendation is made that persistent throttling of HOTP value verification take place, to address their relatively small size and thus vulnerability to brute-force attacks.
-It is suggested that verification be locked out after a small number of failed attempts or that each failed attempt attracts an additional (linearly increasing) delay.
+To protect against brute-force attacks targeting the small size of HOTP values, the RFC also recommends implementing persistent throttling of HOTP verification.
+This can be achieved by either locking out verification after a small number of failed attempts, or by linearly increasing the delay after each failed attempt.

 6-digit codes are commonly provided by proprietary hardware tokens from a number of vendors informing the default value of d.
 Truncation extracts 31 bits or $\log_{10}(2^{31}) \approx 9.3$ decimal digits, meaning that d can be at most 10, with the 10th digit adding less variation, taking values of 0, 1, and 2 (i.e., 0.3 digits).

 After verification, the authenticator can authenticate itself simply by generating the next HOTP value, returning it, and then the authenticated can generate their own HOTP value to verify it.
 Note that counters are guaranteed to be synchronised at this point in the process.

 The HOTP value is the human-readable design output, a d-digit decimal number (without omission of leading 0s):